“The so-called journalist” – Raymond Briggs

-Etan is an award-winning, London-based freelance journalist.
-His work has featured in national and international publications on four continents, including The Times, The Sunday Times, The Independent, The ‘i’, The Guardian, The Observer, The Daily Telegraph, The Sunday Telegraph, Daily Mail, Metro, Evening Standard, ES Magazine, New Statesman, The Forward, The South China Morning Post and The Australian.
-He has also appeared as a commentator on Sky News, London Live and Talk Radio Europe.
-Previously a news sub-editor on the Daily Mail for two and a half years, he wrote headlines, edited copy and drew pages for Britain’s second-biggest newspaper, having earned a spot on its graduate trainee scheme.
+Etan is an award-winning, London-based freelance journalist with more than a decade’s experience on national newspapers.
+His work has featured in publications on four continents, including The (London) Times and Sunday Times, The New York Times, Los Angeles Times, The Guardian, The Observer, Financial Times, The Independent, The ‘i’, The Daily and Sunday Telegraph, Daily Mail, Daily Express, Metro, Evening Standard, ES Magazine, New Statesman, UnHerd, The Forward, Jewish News, CNN, The South China Morning Post and The Australian.
+He has also appeared as a commentator on Sky News, Times Radio, LBC, London Live and Talk Radio Europe.
+Previously a news sub-editor on the Daily Mail, he wrote headlines, edited copy and drew pages for Britain’s second-biggest newspaper, having secured a spot on its graduate trainee scheme.

-He is a winner of The Times’s Kate Alderson prize, with a reporting stint at The Australian in Sydney.
+He was a winner of The Times’s Kate Alderson prize, with a reporting stint at The Australian in Sydney.
 He was also the winner of the first ever pan-European blogging contest, beating 80 competitors from every member state in a four-month project covering the European elections.
+He was a runner-up at the inaugural Freelance Writing Awards, in the news and investigations category.
 And he has been profiled by i-D magazine as a ‘fearless young journalist’.

-He has reported on everything from group therapy for domestic abusers to police stop and search powers, female genital mutilation, immigration raids, Banksy ‘salvagers’ and Middle East head-banging.
-He has also penned several front-page stories; covered arts in Adelaide and beer cheese in Kentucky; endured a shift doing the ‘best job in the world’; got his hands on Morph; and visited ‘Mary Poppins school’ for a bout of manny training.
-He has taken on the anti-terror zealots and uncovered MPs’ slimming secrets (and why John Prescott hates WeightWatchers).
+He has reported on everything from group therapy for domestic abusers to Britain’s communists, North Korean refugees, Banksy ‘salvagers’ and Middle East head-banging.
+He has also unmasked Pablo Escobar’s “first-born son”, penned several front-page stories; covered arts in Adelaide and beer cheese in Kentucky and endured a shift doing the ‘best job in the world’.
 Oh, and he once joined Danny Boyle’s acting army.

-Etan studied history at the University of Bristol – where he won two student media awards, news writer and news features writer of the year – before gaining a postgraduate diploma in newspaper journalism at City University.
+Etan studied history at the University of Bristol – where he won two student media awards, news writer and news features writer of the year – before gaining a postgraduate diploma in newspaper journalism at City University, London.